kalte0/BMC-CS-151.github.io/labs/Lab08.md

 max two children, but no ordering of any kind is enforced, between the parent/children, or among the siblings).
 Think about what instance variables you will need.

+**Your ArrayBinaryTree should be complete and all operations should maintain completeness**

 Start with the methods `size` and `isEmpty`.
 Implement the suggested helper methods below before moving onto `insert` and `toStringBreadthFirst`, which prints out the elements of the binary tree in breadth first traversal order (layer-by-layer).
 Breadth-first traversal should be straight forward when you have an array-based binary tree.
-For `insert`, insert the node at the left-most location of an incomplete level.
+For `insert`, make sure your tree maintains completeness post insertion.

 1. `int parent(int i);` - returns the index of the parent of child stored at i